 One of the toughest parts of exercising isometrically is coming up with an array of exercises that will meet your unique needs and overall requirements, as the exercises are much less publicised.

-With this in mind, the video below demonstrates ways of targeting the biceps and back muscle regions.
-Hopefully this video will serve as a starting point and get those creative juices flowing.
-Remember, when it comes to designing and implementing any exercise – whether it’s concentric, eccentric or isometric – the only thing holding you back is your imagination:
+Remember, when it comes to designing and implementing any exercise – whether it’s concentric, eccentric or isometric – the only thing holding you back is your imagination.

 Not only can isometric exercise play a significant part in developing both muscular strength and size, but it also offers several other benefits – namely that it can be performed practically anywhere, is implemented and enhanced with little difficulty and also removes a great deal of the stresses and strains associated with both concentric and eccentric exercises.